Go on to Part Six

 ???
 The American release date for FREE HAND on Capitol is not yet pinned down.
 Dates of July 21 and July 28 have been mooted but this is far from confirmed.
 In England, it was the first GG album released by Chrysalis and, according to notices in the British press, it was “rush released” in that country in late August.
 This calls the US release, a full month earlier, into question.
 The first portion of August seems more likely for the American release and it definitely was appearing in US record stores by the first half of August.

 Aug.
 10 ZDF-TV in Germany broadcast the Belgian film recorded in early January on its Sonntagkonzert program.
 It is safe to assume it was also broadcast on RTB, Belgium’s French speaking television network, who assisted in the original production of the film.
-Additionally, it’s known to have broadcast on VARA, the Dutch TV network, on the same day and possibly in other European countries as well.
+Additionally, it’s known to have been broadcast on VARA, the Dutch TV network, on the same day and possibly in other European countries as well.
+Oddly, it seems to have never appeared on British TV, although the band had originally hoped it would.
 Rebroadcasts are known to have been aired from time to time in other parts of Europe, possibly including Dutch rebroadcasts in December and perhaps again the following year, as well as French and Belgian broadcasts in 1976.
-This concert performance was filmed with high quality 35mm film.
-The sound engineer had planned on using an 8 track machine for the audio but, after seeing all the instruments the band planned to use, ended up acquiring a brand new 16 track machine specifically for the occasion.
+This concert performance was filmed with high quality 35mm film, the original intent being that it introduce fans to the group’s new THE POWER AND THE GLORY album.
+As it turned out, by the time the film was finally aired, that album was hardly new and the band had moved on to FREE HAND.
+During filming, the sound engineer had planned on using an 8-track machine for the audio but, after seeing all the instruments the band planned to use, ended up acquiring a brand new 16 track machine specifically for the occasion.
 He was not happy, however, with the final mix done by an inexperienced gentleman in Munich, Germany as he felt the drums, in particular, were not adequately presented.
 This entire performance has been officially released, in both audio and video form, on the GIANT ON THE BOX DVD, while the song Proclamation has also been included in the 35th anniversary CD reissue of THE POWER AND THE GLORY.
 Coincidentally, this same song from the same performance also appears as an enhanced bonus video track on the 35th anniversary CD reissue of PLAYING THE FOOL.

 ZDF-TV “Sonntagkonzert” broadcast notice Aug.
 10, 1975